LFP battery technology: why lithium iron phosphate is winning

 - Long-term value: 15+ year lifespan aligns with typical homeownership periods

-LFP technology continues to evolve.
-Solid-state LFP batteries are in development, promising even higher energy density and safety.
-Manufacturing innovations are driving costs down further, with some analysts predicting LFP will reach $500 per kWh by 2027.
+LFP technology is still developing.
+Solid-state LFP batteries are in the works, with higher energy density and safety again.
+Manufacturing gains continue to cut costs; some analysts expect LFP to reach $500 per kWh by 2027.

-Explore LFP battery systems from leading manufacturers and find the right fit for your Perth home.
+Compare LFP battery systems from the major manufacturers and find the right fit for your Perth home.

 Sources: Battery research publications, manufacturer specifications, Clean Energy Council, industry analysis reports.
 Technical data current as of October 2025.